SquamataBase/SquamataBase/README.md

 pip install django-nested-admin
 ```

-The recommended way to install the SpatiaLite dependency for macOS users is via HomeBrew:
+The recommended way to install the SpatiaLite dependency is to get a hold of spatialite-tools.
+For macOS users you can just use Homebrew:
 ```bash
 brew install spatialite-tools
 ```
+See the SpatiaLite website (https://www.gaia-gis.it/fossil/libspatialite/index) for more details.

 ## Installation
 In a directory of your choosing execute the following commands.